Canon T6i vs Leica M8

-The Canon EOS Rebel T6i (called Canon 750D in some regions) and the Leica M8 are two digital cameras that were officially introduced, respectively, in February 2015 and September 2006.
-The T6i is a DSLR, while the M8 is a rangefinder-style mirrorless camera.
-The cameras are based on an APS-C (T6i) and an APS-H sensor.
-The Canon has a resolution of 24 megapixel, whereas the Leica provides 10.4 MP.
+The Canon EOS Rebel T6i (called Canon 750D in some regions) and the Leica M8 are two digital cameras that were revealed to the public, respectively, in February 2015 and September 2006.
+The T6i is a DSLR, while the M8 is a rangefinder-focusing mirrorless camera.
+The cameras are based on an APS-C (T6i) and an APS-H (M8) sensor.
+The Canon has a resolution of 24 megapixels, whereas the Leica provides 10.4 MP.

 An illustration of the physical size and weight of the Canon T6i and the Leica M8 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the T6i – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M8 is notably smaller (17 percent) than the Canon T6i.
 However, the M8 is markedly heavier (6 percent) than the T6i.
 In this context, it is worth noting that neither the T6i nor the M8 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (T6i) and the Leica M Lens Catalog (M8).